zachmonheim/musing_recommender/README.md

-MatrixFactorization #factorizes matrix with training algorithm RelevanceCalculator #find relevance of keywords for items based on users MatDictSave #randomly generates matrices and dictionaries for RelevanceCalculator and Matrix Factorization
+MatrixFactorization #factorizes matrix with training algorithm RelevanceCalculator #find relevance of keywords for items based on users MatDictSave #randomly generates matrices and dictionaries for RelevanceCalculator and Matrix Factorization LightFMAttempt #uses generated data to create LightFM dataset to use with LightFM system
 ```